ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion/upcast.md

 {@snippet framework/mini-inspector-paragraph}

 <info-box>
-	You have just learnt about the `elementToElement()` **upcast** conversion helper method!
+	You have just learnt about the {@link framework/guides/deep-dive/conversion/helpers/upcast#element-to-element `elementToElement()` **upcast** conversion helper method}!
 More helpers are documented in the following chapters.
 </info-box>

 ## Upcast pipeline